maZna/market-application/README.md

 A React and Redux based web interface for categorizing shopping products.
 Users can use this application to view, sort and categorize various products as they wish.
 This application use the **React** library for its user interface, **Redux** for state management, **Redux-Saga** for side-effect management and a customized version of [**json-server**](https://github.com/typicode/json-server) as a placeholder backend.

+A working demo of the application can be accessed [here](http://market-application.herokuapp.com/).

 ### Requirements

 In order to run the application locally, the following tools must be installed and ready: